Altinn/altinn-studio-docs/content/app/app-dev-course/modul6/_index.en.md

 - [Single field validations](/app/development/logic/validation/#single-field-validation)

 ### Knowledge check
-- When are validations server-side running?
+- When are server-side validations run?
-- Why should validations added on the client side also be duplicated server-side?
+- Why is it not enough to only perform validation on the client-side?

 {{% /expandlarge %}}

 {{% expandlarge id="processing" header="Data processing" %}}
 ### Requirements from the municipality
-One of the data processors of Sogndal is sick of manually correcting a street address that often is being incorrectly entered by newcomers.
+There is an address in Sogndal which is often misspelled by newcomers which leads to case workers having to spend a lot of time manually correcting it.
-Therefore, we wish to programmatic correct this while the user is filling out the app.
+Therefore, we want the app to automatically fix this mistake when the misspelled address is detected.

-If the user enters `Sesame Street 1` in the field `Innflytter.Adresse.Gateadresse`, this should automatically be corrected to `Sesamsgate 1`.
+If the user enters `Sesame Street 1` in the field `Innflytter.Adresse.Gateadresse`, it should automatically be corrected to `Sesamsgate 1`.
-In all other cases, the field should remain the same.
+For all other addresses the field should remain the same.

 ### Useful documentation